Comparing molecules and solids across structural and alchemical space: Conclusions

 This strategy to compare atomic configurations builds on the very general notion that complex bulk and molecular structures arise from the combination of local building blocks, and can be applied seamlessly to systems as diverse as clusters, bulk phases of an element, conformation of a biomolecules and an assembly of small chemical compounds with varying atom kinds and number.
 At the same time, the structure of the underlying SOAP kernels allows for very effective fine-tuning.
 For instance, by choosing the cutoff radius over which atomic densities are compared between environments, one can make the metric more sensitive to the first-neighbor chemical connectivity, or vice versa, include information on the long-range conformation of flexible molecules.
 What is more, it is possible to treat structural and alchemical complexity on the same footing, by introducing an alchemical similarity kernel that makes it possible to specify whether atoms of different species should be considered completely separate, or whether a notion of chemical distance (based e.g. on the difference in electronegativity) should be introduced to give different weights to substitutions between elements with similar reactivity.

 We also demonstrate that straightforward application of the REMatch-SOAP kernel to the ridge-regression evaluation of molecular properties matches or outperforms all previously-presented approaches, reaching chemical accuracy in the prediction of the atomization energies of a set of small organic molecules.
-We believe that in this respect we are only scratching the surface of the potential applications of our approach to machine-learning, since these results were obtained without using any of the more sophisticated techniques (e.g. introducing a hierarchy of models to capture the variance of properties at different structural scales) that have been shown to significantly improve this kind of procedures when using different kinds of structural descriptors.
+We believe that in this respect we are only scratching the surface of the potential applications to machine-learning of our kernels, since these results were obtained without using any of the more sophisticated techniques (e.g. introducing a hierarchy of models to capture the variance of properties at different structural scales~\cite{hirn+15arxiv}) that have been shown to significantly improve this kind of procedures when using other structural descriptors.

 The similarity metric we introduce could find application as the workhorse of a number of simulation protocols, machine-learning algorithms and data mining strategies.
 For instance, it could be used to detect outliers in automated high-throughput screenings of materials, to cluster similar configurations together, to accelerate the exploration of chemical and conformational space of materials and molecules.
 Here, we show in particular how it can be combined with a non-linear dimensionality reduction technique such as sketch-map, to give simple and insightful two-dimensional representation of a given molecular or structural data set.
 As atomistic modelling adventures into larger-scale structures, and unsupervised exploration of materials space, maps such as these can provide a valuable tool to convey intuitive information on complex structural and alchemical landscapes, to rationalize structure-property relations, and to predict physical observables of novel compounds by training machine-learning models to libraries of known materials.